inkVerb/VIP/501/Lesson-12.md

 | `preceding-sibling`  | All siblings before current node                                                                |
 | `self`               | Current node                                                                                    |

-### V. XML via CLI
+### V. XML via CLI with XMLStarlet

+XMLStarlet uses the terminal command `xml` or `xmlstarlet` if you prefer

-We use XML Path syntax with many other XML tools, including CLI tools
+We use XML Path syntax with many other XML tools, including CLI tools like XMLStarlet

 | **17** :$